Chili plant leaves falling off

 If the nutrients are too low, chili plants will grow sickly.
 Keep in mind that chili plants are low in nutrients.
 Later you have to transplant the chillies and start fertilizing.
 In a separate article we have described the different fertilizers.
 Lack of nutrients can lead to many other problems.

-Overfertilization is usually done with too large a quantity of nitrogen.
-Problems occurring directly during fertilisation are usually due to dry soil in which fertilisation is carried out.
+Over Fertilization is usually done with too large a quantity of nitrogen.
+Problems occurring directly during fertilization are usually due to dry soil in which fertilization is carried out.
 Nutrient salts then drift too quickly into the roots and damage them.
 Visibly it will hang the leaves the short time later fall off.

 Chillies usually shrink at less than 8 °C. At - 0.8 °C at the latest, all Capsicum plants bless the time.
 Cold harms chili plants, frost kills them.
 A small exception are Rocotos which can cope with cool temperatures for a short time.